 - Bake at 350°F (177°C) for 50-60 minutes.

-- Let the pie cool at room temperature for about 2 hours.
+- Cool at room temperature for 2 hours, then refrigerate until serving.

-- Top each slice with whipped cream when serving.
+- Top with whipped cream for the perfect finishing touch!

 How to Make Homemade Pumpkin Puree

-If you want to avoid canned ingredients completely then follow these instructions to make your own pumpkin puree for a 100% from-scratch homemade pumpkin pie recipe!
+If you want to avoid canned ingredients altogether, follow these instructions to make your pumpkin puree for a 100% from scratch homemade pumpkin pie recipe!

-You can also use your homemade puree to make these easy pumpkin cheesecake squares!
+You can also make these easy pumpkin cheesecake squares with your homemade puree.

 - Slice a sugar pumpkin or baking pumpkin in half and scoop out the seeds.